 The city of Perugia invites its Sister Cities from around the world to participate in the International Marketplace, devoted to the promotion and sale of products from their respective areas.
 Representatives from Grand Rapids join the market by bringing traditional Michigan products like dried fruits and nuts, buttery caramel corn, maple syrup (a special favorite of our Italian customers!), and cherry wood products.
-Over 50,000 visitors from Perugia and many European cities attend this event, therefore it becomes an exceptional opportunity to interface with people from many nations to promote the industries of Grand Rapids and the city as a touristic destination.
+Over 50,000 visitors from Perugia and many European cities attend this event.
+It’s an exceptional opportunity to interface with people from many nations to promote the industries of Grand Rapids and the city as a tourist destination.

-Perugia is rich of University life.
+Perugia is rich with university life.
 About 30,000 students each year attend not only the University for Foreigners (founded in 1921), but also one of Italy’s oldest universities, the State University, founded in the thirteenth century.

 Perugia and its surrounding regions are famous for high quality gastronomy.
 11 wines have been granted the DOC and 2 wines have received the DOCG.
 Olive oil has been produced in Umbria since Etruscan times.
 All of this compliments foods in the best Italian tradition.

 Important events of international stature animate the city and represent it worldwide.
 Some of those events include:

 - Sagra Musicale Umbra Perugia Sacred and Classical Music Festival